u11d-com/terraform-aws-medusajs/examples/external-resources/README.md

 - Verify AWS credentials: Ensure your AWS CLI is configured correctly and has the required permissions.
 - Verify VPC and subnet settings: Ensure the provided VPC and subnet IDs are correct and that the subnets have the required configurations.
 - Verify External registry credentials: Ensure that external registry credentials are correct and user has proper permissions to access images.
-- Consult module documentation: For specific issues related to the `u11d-com/terraform-aws-medusajs` module, refer to its documentation.
 - Seek community support: If you encounter issues you can not solve on your own, consider seeking help from the Terraform community or in the module's repository's issue tracker.
 - :email: [Contact us](mailto:hello@u11d.com) for support or development.